Stanley Clinton-Davis, Baron Clinton-Davis: House of Commons

 Davis first stood as Parliamentary candidate for the Conservative-held constituency of Portsmouth Langstone at the 1955 general election.
-He then contested the marginal constituency of Yarmouth at the 1959 and 1964 general elections; on all three occasions, he was unsuccessful.
+He was unsuccessful, as he subsequently was when he contested the marginal constituency of Yarmouth at the 1959 and 1964 general elections.
 Davis was elected to the House of Commons at the 1970 general election as MP for Hackney Central.
 He served as MP for the constituency until 1983, when the constituency was abolished due to boundary changes.

 Davis' first ministerial post, which he held from 1974 until 1979, was as Parliamentary Under-Secretary of State for Companies, Aviation and Shipping in the governments of Prime Ministers Harold Wilson and James Callaghan.
 Following the Conservative Party's victory in the 1979 general election, Davis remained on the Labour front bench as the Opposition Spokesman on Trade, Prices and Consumer Protection (1979–81) and Foreign Affairs (1981–83).
 He was also the first MP ever to ask Margaret Thatcher a question at Prime Minister's Questions (on 22 May 1979).